yao008/yao008.github.io/_pages/nice.md

 ### 3. Visiting Students / Research Assistants / Interns

 We welcome outstanding students (including qualified PhD students, master and undergraduate students, either online or in-person) to join our lab and participate in cutting-edge research projects.
 Priority will be given to students who can build long-term collaboration, or those intending to apply for a PhD at HKU with me.

-## My Support and Expectations
-Our research is highly interdisciplinary, involving collaboration with experts from AI, networking system, human–computer interaction, psychology, and electrical engineering.
-Our focus is primarily on publishing in top-tier AI conferences and IEEE journals, complemented by practical implementations.
-Our primary goal is to prepare our students for future academic positions as well as high-impact positions in industry.

-### 1. What I Offer:
-- Resources: Full scholarships covering study and living in Hong Kong, plus access to advanced research facilities.
-- Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
-- International Connections: Strong ties with leading researchers and institutions worldwide.
-I will help you build international academic connections.
-- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued. **Say no to 996; embrace sustainable productivity.**

-### 2. What I Expect from You:
-- **Strong self-motivation and ability to quickly learn from new fields.**
-- Academic background in computer science, AI, electrical engineering, electronic information/communication engineering, mathematics, or related fields.
-Candidates with bachelor's degrees from <i>985 / QS Top 50 universities</i> or <i>211 / QS Top 80 universities universities + strong publication records</i> are encouraged due to HKU committee considerations.
-- Relevant research experience and coding ability demonstrated through papers, projects, or competitions.
-- Responsibility, reliability, and good communication skills.

 ## How to apply